The Application Process

 Applying to a health profession program can be a daunting process.
 One of the best ways to allay your fears is to understand how admission works.
 This section will provide you with resources to help you determine whether you are ready to apply and, when you are, how to submit your application.
 An application cycle for many health profession schools lasts more than 18 months, so be sure to meet with your health professions adviser well in advance of your anticipated application date.

 How to Get Started

 - Read the recommendations in “Are You Ready to Apply?” below.

-- For committee letter applicants, review the timeline.
-Applicants not requesting a committee letter should discuss their timeline with a health professions adviser.
+- For committee letter applicants, review the timeline and deadlines.
+Applicants not requesting a committee letter should discuss their individual timeline with a health professions adviser.

 - Use the information provided on this website to inform your process.

 - Stay in touch with the Board of Health Professions Advisers.
 Applicants requesting a committee letter are required to meet with the Director at least once within the year prior to the start of each application cycle, and do so before the first deadlines occur in the Preapplication process.

 - Other applicants are encouraged to seek advice from Board members and make use of the resources available at the Lazarus Center for Career Development.